Future of an expanding universe: Dark Era and Photon Age

 After all the black holes have evaporated (and after all the ordinary matter made of protons has disintegrated, if protons are unstable), the universe will be nearly empty.
-Photons, baryons, neutrinos, electrons, and positrons will fly from place to place, hardly ever encountering each other.
+Photons, leptons, baryons, neutrinos, electrons, and positrons will fly from place to place, hardly ever encountering each other.
 Gravitationally, the universe will be dominated by dark matter, electrons, and positrons (not protons).

-By this era, with only very diffuse matter remaining, activity in the universe will have tailed off dramatically (compared with previous eras), with very low energy levels and very large time scales.
+By this era, with only very diffuse matter remaining, activity in the universe will eventually tail off dramatically (compared with previous eras), with very low energy levels and very large time scales, with events taking a very long time to happen if they ever happen at all.
 Electrons and positrons drifting through space will encounter one another and occasionally form positronium atoms.
 These structures are unstable, however, and their constituent particles must eventually annihilate.
 However, most electrons and positrons will remain unbound.
-Other low-level annihilation events will also take place, albeit very slowly.
-The universe now reaches an extremely low-energy state.
+Other low-level annihilation events will also take place, albeit extremely slowly.
+The universe now gradually tends towards its lowest energy state.

 Future without proton decay

-If the protons do not decay, stellar-mass objects will still become black holes, but more slowly.
-The following timeline assumes that proton decay does not take place.
+If protons do not decay, stellar-mass objects will still become black holes, although even more slowly.
+The following timeline that assumes proton decay does not take place.